EmreKp/spring101/README.md

 ### POM (Project Object Model)
 POM is fundamental unit of work in Maven.
 It is an XML file that resides in the base directory of the project as pom.xml.
 The POM contains information about the project and various configuration detail used by Maven to build the project(s) and also contains the goals and plugins.
 While executing a task or goal, Maven looks for the POM in the current directory.
 It reads the POM, gets the needed configuration information, and then executes the goal.
-DEVAM EDEBİLİRSİN

 ```
 <project xmlns = "http://maven.apache.org/POM/4.0.0"